haotien91/SC25-WinterCamp-PBS/README.md

    ```

-2. Error Test.
+2. Absolute Error Test.
    * Keep the number of processes constant at 1000, and vary the number of TRIES.
 Then, create a graph to show how the error changes with different TRIES values.
+You will find the output of abs error in .out file.
    ```bash
     #!/bin/bash
     #PBS -N pi-mt-Intel-OMPI